-A special section in the collaborative platform of the project will be created for the management of the dissemination activities (planning, monitoring, storing dissemination material, ...).
+A special section in the SIDERWIN Sharepoint was created for the management of the dissemination activities (planning, monitoring, storing dissemination material, ...).

 3.6.1 Distribution of responsibilities

 According to the Article 29.1 of the Grant Agreement "each beneficiary must - as soon as possible - 'disseminate' its results by disclosing them to the public by appropriate means (other than those resulting from protecting or exploiting the results), including in scientific publications (in any medium)".
 Therefore, every possible opportunity will be embraced, by individual partners or on collective basis through joint appearance by more than one partner, to make SIDERWIN project known among technicians and general public as well.